Hallan Çemi: Archaeological finds

 More than 130 freshwater oyster shells have been collected in excavations.
-This find has been a very important find in terms of evaluating the Hallan Çemi settlement.
 The growth lines of 63 of the shells have reached the present day as strong enough to be examined.
-16% of these finds were removed from the water during the slow growing season, ie summer.
-43 percent were collected before the high-growth period, ie early or mid-autumn, 19% during the full rapid-growth period in late autumn and winter, and 16% at the end of the fast-growing period like spring.
-It turns out to be.
-As a result, it is proved that Hallan Çemi settlement is not a seasonal settlement but a permanent settlement that is inhabited throughout the year.
+16% of these finds were removed from the water during the slow growing season, summer; 43% were collected before the high-growth period, early or mid-autumn; 19% during the full rapid-growth period in late autumn and winter; and 16% at the end of the fast-growing period in spring.
+This ranging across seasons is evidence that the Hallan Çemi settlement is not a seasonal settlement but a permanent one.

 Evaluation

 It is a small settlement with no building density.
 It is approximately 1.5 acres in area.